 In life, almost all starts with mindset.
 If you believe you can’t, you most probably won’t.
 And if you deeply believe you can, than you most probably will.

 So do you believe you can achieve your goals?

 I wish it was as easy as plastering your walls with goal setting quotes, but in my experience mindset shifts take a little bit more work.

 First you need to identify any limiting beliefs you might hold about yourself or the world.

 What beliefs do you hold about yourself?
 Do you consider yourself to be bad at something?
 Do you feel there are some things you’d like but just can’t be done?
 Dis some of your previous experiences leave a bad after taste?

 Look for thoughts that include words like always, never, everybody, can’t, unfair, bad …

 A lot of these limiting beliefs will come from our environment and our previous experience.
 Some might even be partially true.
 However, they’re just beliefs and as such they can be changed and reframed to something more liberating and empowering.

-If you hold any limiting beliefs that work against any goals you want to reach, you need to start by adjusting your mindset.
+If you hold any limiting beliefs that work against any goals you want to reach, you need to start with self reflection and by adjusting your mindset.

 Find your why & your values